sazzadul1205/Game-stop/README.md

 Website Name: GameStop
 Website Github Repo: https://github.com/programming-hero-web-course-4/b8a9-event-management-sazzadul1205

-Certainly!
-Here are five features and functionalities of your website:
+Here are five features of My website:

 1. **User Authentication**: Your website includes user authentication functionality provided by Firebase.
 Users can create accounts, sign in, and sign out.
 This allows for personalized experiences and access to protected routes.